laytya/Spy-vanilla/README.md

 Version 1.4 - Fixed minimap button not being shown properly.

 Version 1.5 - Spy will now only trigger and show an enemy arround if they are pvp flagged.
 (This is to prevent on the PvE realm for the addon to spam)

-Version 1.6 - Attempt 2 to fix hunter pets being shown up in the unitframe while being in combat.